 The HubSpot Flywheel Model Funnel vs Flywheel

 At the Inbound Conference back in 2018, Brian Halligan, co-founder of HubSpot, declared the death of the marketing funnel as an effective marketing tool.
 Soon after, he unveiled a prop: a vibrant wheel attached to a stand.
 Halligan coined this the ‘Marketing Flywheel’.

 Since its big reveal in 2018, companies have ditched the inadequate funnel model.
-They’ve begun incorporating the flywheel approach into their inbound marketing campaigns.
+They’ve begun incorporating the HubSpot flywheel paradigm into their inbound marketing campaigns.

 The flywheel works like any other wheel.
 Imagine the wheels on a car or a train.
 As they spin, they catch a rhythm, build up momentum and start to move forward, faster and faster.

 This momentum-building, forward-moving idea can be (and should be) applied to business.
 Who doesn’t want their business to move like wheels on a car, pick up speed and take them great distances?